+- c) Anticipated minimal level (how often) of services:

+- □ Daily

+- \Box 3 or more times weekly

+- □ Weekly

+- □ Monthly

-c) Ant icipated minimal level (how often) of services: Daily 3 or more times weekly Weekly Monthly Varies, by design - please describe: • ase describe how the project provides an assessment of individual household needs and engths.
-Assessment tool may be attached in place of a narrative. • ase describe the process for development of a written housing plan or case plan.
-An dividualized housing/service plan tool or template may be attached in place of a narrative.
-6) how fu ntial Services Funding will be used for services other than case management or staff, describe unds will be utilized to connect homeless individuals and families to critical services needed to e self-sufficiency and permanent housing.
-7) If fund ing will be used for motels: a) Indicate how motels will be used as part of the shelter project: ☐ Motel pool (victim service providers only) ☐ Alternative housing for public health isolation (e.g. COVID) ☐ Other - please describe: b) For victim service providers only : Indicate if the motel pool will serve all towns in the AHS District 13 where the organization is located: \square Yes \square No - please list which towns in the AHS District the organization is not able to serve:
+- □ Varies, by design please describe:

+- d) Describe how the project provides an assessment of individual household needs and strengths.
+Assessment tool may be attached in place of a narrative. - e) Describe the process for development of a written housing plan or case plan.
+An individualized housing/service plan tool or template may be attached in place of a narrative. - 6) If Essential Services Funding will be used for services other than case management or staff, describe how funds will be utilized to connect those experiencing homelessness to critical services needed to achieve self-sufficiency and permanent housing.

+7) If funding will be used for motels:

+- a) Indicate how motels will be used as part of the shelter project (check all that apply): - □ Motel pool (victim service providers only) - □ Alternative housing for public health isolation (e.g. COVID) - □ Other please describe: - b) For victim service providers only: Indicate if the motel pool will serve all towns in the AHS District17 where the organization is located:

+□ No - please list which towns in the AHS District the organization is not able to serve: